IMF sees risks in Mexico reform implementation

-MEXICO CITY (Reuters) - Rising U.S. interest rates and hurdles to smooth implementation of economic reforms pose risks to Mexican growth, the International Monetary Fund said on Wednesday.
+MEXICO CITY, Nov 12 (Reuters) - Rising U.S. interest rates and hurdles to smooth implementation of economic reforms pose risks to Mexican growth, the International Monetary Fund said on Wednesday.

 Mexico, Latin America’s second-largest economy, could see investor outflows and asset price swings if the United States raises interest rates earlier or more sharply than expected, the IMF said in a report after its annual health check of Mexico’s economy.